 In Machnation terminology, the Waylay Dashboard would be meant for the “Platform Operator”.
 The platform operator’s responsabilities vary based on the vertical and use case they are in but the commonality is that they all conduct business rather than IoT domain tasks.

-The Waylay Dashboard enables these users to visualise IoT data in order to monitor key business KPIs but also gives them an easy to navigate environment with a friendly interface towards some of the most powerful features of the underlying Waylay platform.
+The Waylay Dashboard enables these users to visualise IoT data in order to monitor key business KPIs but also gives them an easy way to navigate the environment with a friendly interface towards some of the most powerful features of the underlying Waylay platform.
 Users can configure and monitor alarms in real-time, create actuations, acccess time series analytics insights and more.
 For a detailed technical description of all the features, see our technical documentation page.

 Like Gartner in one of their recent research papers, we believe that organizations will only gain competitive advantage from IoT technologies if they make them simple, useful and intuitive for users.
 Enterprise architects and technology innovation leaders who understand how users want to use IoT technologies — and in what environments — will be interested in what the Waylay Dashboard has to offer.